-This year we will continue our focus on funding the Middle Tennessee Chapter of MOAA Veteran's Scholarship ($1,000 grant) at both Belmont and Lipscomb Universities.
+This year we will continue our focus of funding the Middle Tennessee Chapter of MOAA Veteran's Scholarship (two S1,000 grants) at both Belmont and Lipscomb Universities.
 Administered with our written direction, these scholarships give preference to permanently disabled and other combat wounded veterans.
-Since the GI Bill and the Yellow Ribbon Programs do not provide 100% of the funding that students need, our scholarships can be the difference that allows a veteran to obtain a degree.
-It is our intent to continue working with these two schools to further address veterans scholarship needs.
+Since the GI Bill and the Yellow Ribbon Programs do not provide 1OO% of the funding that students need, our scholarships can be the difference that allows a veteran to obtain a degree.
+It is our intent to continue working with these two schools to further address veteran's scholarship needs.

 Your board is once again asking that every chapter member make as a minimum a S2S.OO tax-deductible contribution to support this very worthwhile initiative.
 Should you choose to make a direct contribution to MOAA in response to their National solicitation, we would sincerely appreciate your annotating your check to have the funds credited to the Middle Tennessee Chapter contribution.

 We have enclosed a self-addressed envelope which can be used to send your check made payable to the MTC MOAA Scholarship Fund to P.O.
 Box 50252.
 Nashville.
 TN 37205-0252.

 We ask that you make every effort to do so by October 30.
 2020.
 Thank you again for your support of this highly worthwhile endeavor!

 Michael G. Patenaude

 Our Middle Tennessee Chapter has sponsored both the Chapter Designated Scholarship Program/National Program and a Local Veterans Scholarship Grant Program with Belmont and Lipscomb Universities.